Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Morley has 162 active public transport stops.
-These include train and bus services.
-There are 28 different routes operating in total.
+These include both train and bus services.
+There are 28 different routes operating in total, providing 6,197 weekly passenger trips combined.

-Each week, these routes facilitate 6,197 passenger trips.
-Residents have excellent accessibility to transport, with an average distance of 194 meters to the nearest stop.
-On average, there are 885 trips per day across all routes, which equates to approximately 38 weekly trips per individual stop.
+The average distance residents live from the nearest stop is 194 meters.
+On average, there are 885 trips per day across all routes, which equals approximately 38 weekly trips per individual stop.

 Frequently Asked Questions - Transport